 Slightly Shocking Example!

-This policy holder was 53 when they received this premium hike.
-Sadly, they could not find other cover, due to ill health, etc. This is why they had to complain to the Financial Ombudsman.
+This policyholder was 53 when they received this premium hike.
+Sadly, they could not find another cover, due to ill health, etc. This is why they had to complain to the Financial Ombudsman.

 The good news is, many new life policies are simpler products, with simpler underwriting.